WHY IT'S DIFFERENT?

 Spend your day exploring the beauty Seville has to offer.
 Things you shouldn't miss are the Alcazar, Las Setas and of course Plaza de Espana.
 Just before dinner you will have to get together with the rest of the group as you are in for a treat: a genuine one hour long Flamenco Show.

 Travel to the beautiful city of Cordoba.
 Explore the city and visit the stunning Cordoba Cathedral.
-Spent the rest of the afternoon at your own pace, before taking part at one of Cordoba's main attraction shows: Passion y Duende del Caballo Andaluz (Andalusian Horses dancing show)
+Spent the rest of the afternoon at your own pace.
+Please inform us if you wish to take part at one of Cordoba's main attraction shows: Passion y Duende del Caballo Andaluz (Andalusian Horses dancing show)

 Travel to Ronda, one of Spain's small towns that offers some of most dramatically views from Puente Nuevo.
 Explore both the old and the new part of the town before heading down to the surrounding vineyards and take part in the highlight of the trip : an open air cooking class accompanied by a session of wine tasting.